Arrturo/PESEL-validator/README.md

-# PESEL-validator
+# PESEL validator and decoder
-PESEL (Universal Electronic System for Registration of the Population) validator written in Python
+PESEL (Universal Electronic System for Registration of the Population) decoder & validator written in Python